timereshared/project-tpk/README.md

 ## Structure

 Under [`programs/`](programs/) you will find implementations of the algorithm sorted by programming language.
+Currently we have:

+* Algol 60
+* BASIC
+* Fortran II
+* Fortran 66
+* Lisp 1.5
+* MAD

 Under [`listings`](listings/) you will find compilation runs and output listings, sorted by operating system.
+Currently we have:

+* Burroughs MCP
+* Dartmouth DTSS
+* Michigan MTS
+* MIT CTSS

 READMEs in each directory provide cross links between the two